 Young women coming to San Antonio to study and to serve about a hundred years ago.
 They came from about twenty cultures and now UIW students come from over seventy cultures.
 (Photo: Archives of the Sisters of Charity of the Incarnate Word)

-Faculty, administration, and staff are encouraged to learn about Incarnate Word history that we may guide students in creating a bright future for our city.
-The Sisters of Charity of the Incarnate Word are part of almost half of the 300 year history of San Antonio.
-If faculty or student organizations would like to organize programs or do service in connection with programs that have been set, please register these at http://www.uiw.edu/300/
+Faculty, administration, and staff are encouraged to learn about Incarnate Word history that we may guide students in creating a bright future.
+The Sisters of Charity of the Incarnate Word founded in 1869 are part of almost half of the 300 year history of San Antonio.

 For a sense of Incarnate Word history: